Data Attribution for Text-to-Image Models by Unlearning Synthesized Images: Discussion, Broader Impacts, and Limitations

 Generative models have entered the public consciousness, spawning companies and ecosystems that are deeply impacting the creative industry.
 The technology raises high-stakes ethical and legal questions surrounding the authorship of generated content~\cite{lee2023talkin,elkin2023can,hacohen2024not,asogai}.
 Data attribution is a critical piece of understanding the behavior of generative models, with potential applications in informing a compensation model for rewarding contributors for training data.
 In addition, data attribution can join other works~\cite{bau2019gandissect,meng2022locating,foote2023neuron,dravid2023rosetta} as a set of tools that allow end users to interpret how and why a model behaves, enabling a more trustworthy environment for machine learning models.

 Our work proposes a method for data attribution for text-to-image models, leveraging model unlearning.
 We provide a counterfactual validation, verifying that removing the identified influential images indeed destroys the target image.
 While our method empirically demonstrates that unlearning can be effectively used, work remains to make this practical.
-Though our model unlearns efficiently, estimating the reconstruction loss on the training set remains a bottleneck, as several forward passes are required on each training estimate. \arxiv{While our evaluation showed that unlearning is useful for attribution, direct evaluation of unlearning algorithms for large generative models remains an open research challenge.} Furthermore, to find a critical set of images, our method and baselines assign influence scores to individual images and sort them.
+Though our model unlearns efficiently, estimating the reconstruction loss on the training set remains a bottleneck, as several forward passes are required on each training estimate, \camready{as profiled in Appendix~\ref{sec:supp_runtime}}. \arxiv{While our evaluation showed that unlearning is useful for attribution, direct evaluation of unlearning algorithms for large generative models remains an open research challenge.} Furthermore, to find a critical set of images, our method and baselines assign influence scores to individual images and sort them.
 However, groups of images may have interactions that are not captured in such a system.
 Furthermore, our method and baselines explore attribution of the whole image, while finer attribution on individual aspects of the image, such as style, structure, or individual segments, are of further interest.

-\myparagraph{Acknowledgements.} We thank Kristian Georgiev for answering all of our inquiries regarding JourneyTRAK implementation and evaluation, and providing us their models and an earlier version of JourneyTRAK code.
-We thank Nupur Kumari, Kangle Deng, Grace Su for feedback on the draft.
-This work is partly supported by the Packard Fellowship, JPMC Faculty Research Award, and NSF IIS-2239076.
+\myparagraph{Acknowledgements.} We thank Kristian Georgiev for answering our inquiries regarding JourneyTRAK implementation and evaluation and providing us with their models and an earlier version of the JourneyTRAK code.
+We thank Nupur Kumari, Kangle Deng, and Grace Su for their feedback on the draft.
+This work is partly supported by the Packard Fellowship, JPMC Faculty Research Award, NSF IIS-2239076, and NSF IIS-2403303.

 {

 }